rmundra22/time_Series_forecasting/README.md

 ### ● Best Model Selection
 To detect the best fitted model among the 21 models using a list of 11 scoring metrics like RMSE, MAPE, MFE, MAE, MFPE, SSE, NWRMSLE, RMSLE etc. To aggregate the predictions results from the all the models (weak learner) and transform it into a single model (strong learner) using ensembling techniques.

-### ● Testing fitted model using Client’s Evaluation Metric
+### ● Testing fitted model using Personlalized Evaluation Metric
-To carry out performance analysis of the obtained model Client’s Evaluation Metric is calculated.
+To carry out performance analysis of the obtained model Personalized Evaluation Metric is calculated.
 It is an accuracy measure of the predicted forecast over n-periods.
 Performance Analysis also involves metric calculation for TDP’s [t+5 : t+7] and TDP’s [t+8 : t+10] periods which are 2 and 3 months ahead forecasts.

 # Evaluation Metric